 The Division of Occupational and Professional Licensing (DOPL) is a regulatory branch of the Utah Department of Commerce.
-Although DOPL no longer administers mental health licensure exams, the Division does offer renewals and continuing education information.
+Although DOPL no longer administers substance use disorder counselor licensure exams, the Division does offer renewals and continuing education information.
 Utah now requires the NCMHC examination, provided by The National Board for Certified Counselors (NBCC), for licensure.

 P.O.
 Box 146741

 Salt Lake City, UT 84114-6741

 - Associate Clinical Mental Health Counselor (ACMHC)

 Every candidate for licensure has to show proof of experience.
 Exam requirements for the certified advanced substance disorder counselor and the advanced substance disorder counselor must take the written NAADAC National Certification Exam, either at Level II or MAC, receiving the minimum criterion score established by NAACAC.
 Or, you can take the written ICRC Advanced Alcohol and Drug (AADC) exam, again scoring at least the minimum criterion score established by ICRC.

 Certified substance disorder counselors or substance disorder counselors have to take the written NAADAC or ICRC AADC exam, receiving the minimum score.

 An advanced substance use disorder counselor must receive 4,000 hours of supervised experience and show proof of this.
 This supervision should be at a ratio of one hour of face-to-face direct supervision to every 40 hours of substance use disorder counseling supervision.